top of page

 Picture2.png

-Modern Siberian Huskies descend from a genetically distinct and ancient lineage of sled dogs, retaining significant ancestry with ancient sled dog remains up to 9500 years old (Smith et al. 2024).
-Their genomic integrity reflects thousands of years of geographic isolation and adaptation to extreme cold, endurance-based work, and energy-efficient metabolism.
+Modern Siberian Huskies descend from a genetically distinct and ancient lineage of sled dogs, retaining significant ancestry with ancient sled dog remains up to 9500 years old.
 Genomic studies have revealed that modern Siberian Huskies maintain a unique genetic signature, and test as single breed ancestry distinct from other Arctic breeds on DNA ancestry tests, reflecting their deep-rooted Siberian heritage (Smith et al. 2024).

 Conserving Functionally Important Genetic Adaptations